 This is a LITERAL coming of Christ!
-It wasn’t a physical coming, but a spiritual coming.
+It’s not a physical coming, but it’s a spiritual coming.
 But nonetheless, it was literal.
 The phrases, “with the clouds of heaven”, and “at the right hand of power”, may be figurative, but the coming of Jesus in His kingdom was a literal event, which took place on the day of Pentecost, in 33 AD.

 Now let’s see how Jesus is going to come at the end of time..

 Rev 1:7, “Behold He is coming with the CLOUDS.”

 Mathew 16:27, “For the Son of Man is going to come in the GLORY of His Father, WITH HIS ANGELS; and will THEN recompense every man according to His deeds.”

 2 Thess 1:7, “..when the Lord shall be revealed from heaven WITH HIS MIGHTY ANGELS..”